aetperf/aetperf.github.io/_posts/2023-08-16-Using-a-local-sentence-embedding-model-for-similarity-calculation.md

 ## Compute two embeddings and measure their cosine similarity

 To facilitate this process, we'll use a helpful function that can be expanded upon in the future.
-For now, it removes any carriage returns and line feeds from the input text:
+For now, it only removes any carriage returns and line feeds from the input text:

 ```python